 She adds that information and education are the only options to make this right.
 “Please inform yourself, not through porn but through science and research,” Fukuda requests.

 This is Part I of a two-part series about contraception use in Japan.
-You can read Part II here
+You can read Part II here.

 Do you have something to share?
 Leave your comments below, contact us on our social media platforms: Facebook, Instagram and Twitter or send us an email to info@findmymethod.org.
-For more information on contraception, visit findmymethod.or
+For more information on contraception, visit findmymethod.org

 About the author: Cecilia is passionate about sexual and reproductive rights, and works as the Program Manager for Find My Method.